All Episodes

 I know, but you're right.

-He gets out of bed like nine o'clock in the morning whenever he gets up and goes over to the spy phone and chooses okay.
+He gets out of bed, like 9 o'clock in the morning, whenever he gets up, and goes over to the spy phone and chooses, okay, I'm going to listen into John Kerry today order chili at the ski lodge out in Idaho.

-Bam hits a button, and there's John Kerry on the phone.
+Bam, hits a button, and there's John Kerry on the phone.

-Uh and there's that was already so much.
+And there was already so much.

-Uh when when is that spying and when is it not spying?
+When is that spying and when is it not spying?

-And that's why it's contemptible and uh and irresponsible.
+And that's why it's contemptible and irresponsible.

-Adam in uh Royal Oak, Michigan.
+Adam in Royal Oak, Michigan.

 Welcome to the program, sir.

-It is a profound honor to speak with you, sir.
+Mr. Rush Limbaugh, mega music lover dittos, it is a profound honor to speak with you, sir.

 You said what you had to say in a limited amount of time.

-Shakespeare said it, brevity is the soul of wit.
+Brevity is the soul of wit.

 Be right back.

-Um, or move.
+Yeah, or move.

-Thanks, uh, thanks very much.
+Thanks very much.

-All right, we have to take a brief time out, ladies and gentlemen.
+All right, we have to take a brief timeout, ladies and gentlemen.

 Broadcast excellence continues in mere moments.